-• We are working with the Nigerian Government to more effectively engage communities vulnerable to extremist violence and promote practices among its security forces that protect civilians, respect human rights, and do not further alienate already aggrieved communities.
+· We are working with the Nigerian Government to more effectively engage communities vulnerable to extremist violence and promote practices among its security forces that protect civilians, respect human rights, and do not further alienate already aggrieved communities.

-- The U.S. Embassy supports local religious leaders who reach across sectarian lines and promote human rights, social justice, and conflict resolution.
-USAID has conducted conflict mitigation and management interventions to lessen sectarian and intercommunal tensions and to increase interfaith civic engagement and tolerance among flashpoint communities. - USAID is helping to strengthen education management systems; improve the reading skills of 5.5 million northern Nigerian primary school students; improve the quality of education for teachers to teach reading, and increase access of orphans and vulnerable children, including itinerant Qur'anic youth (Almajiri), and girls, to basic education.
-These programs focus on the northern states of Bauchi and Sokoto. - Bauchi and Sokoto.
-USAID is supporting economic growth and poverty alleviation by improving agricultural productivity and expanding jobs in the rural sector through the Feed the Future initiative. - Through President Obama's "Power Africa" initiative, the United States will continue to partner with Nigeria to ensure that the Nigerian people have greater access to electricity. - In the health sector in northern Nigeria, USAID supports increased access to quality family planning, immunization, and maternal health services.
+The U.S. Embassy supports local religious leaders who reach across sectarian lines and promote human rights, social justice, and conflict resolution.
+USAID has conducted conflict mitigation and management interventions to lessen sectarian and intercommunal tensions and to increase interfaith civic engagement and tolerance among flashpoint communities.

+USAID is helping to strengthen education management systems; improve the reading skills of 5.5 million northern Nigerian primary school students; improve the quality of education for teachers to teach reading, and increase access of orphans and vulnerable children, including itinerant Qur'anic youth (Almajiri), and girls, to basic education.
+These programs focus on the northern states of

+Bauchi and Sokoto.
+USAID is supporting economic growth and poverty alleviation by improving agricultural productivity and expanding jobs in the rural sector through the er access to electricity.

+Feed the Future initiative.

+• Through President Obama's "Power Africa" initiative, the United States will continue to partner with Nigeria to ensure that the Nigerian people have great-

+In the health sector in northern Nigeria, USAID supports increased access to quality family planning, immunization, and maternal health services.
 USAID also supports efforts to decrease the number of malaria-related deaths in pregnant women and children by increasing access to treatment, insecticide-treated bed nets, and retreatment kits.
-USAID provides HIV/AIDs prevention, care, and treatment services as well as services to orphans and vulnerable children. - We are working with civil society to advance transparent and accountable governance.
-In 2013, the State Department launched a 2-year pilot program to build the capacity of civil society (including media) to increase citizens' access to government-held information. - USAID works with state and local governments to improve budget preparation and fiscal oversight to ensure adequate service delivery.
-Working with a diverse group of civil society organizations, USAID strengthens their ability to advocate and engage with government officials to deliver quality social services. - The Department also is running a project in Nigeria to educate civil society, extractive industry leaders, and government officials about human rights and promote the incorporation of the Voluntary Principles on Security and Human Rights, which apply to the extractive sector.
-In the runup to Nigeria's February 2015 elections, the United States is reinforcing the electoral process through support to the Independent National Electoral Commission (INEC) and publication protections. - In the runup to Nigeria's February 2015 elections, the United States is reinforcing the electoral process through support to the Independent National Electoral Commission (INEC) and political parties.
-We also continue to stress our concerns to INEC and the Nigerian Government that any suspension of democratic or electoral processes in northeastern Nigeria could undermine the integrity of the elections. - UŠAID also facilitates dialogue among government institutions, civil society, political parties, faith-based organizations, and other stakeholders to prevent, manage, and mitigate the impact of conflict, including election-related conflict.
+USAID provides HIV/AIDs prevention, care, and treatment services as well as services to orphans and vulnerable children.

+We are working with civil society to advance transparent and accountable governance.
+In 2013, the State Department launched a 2-year pilot program to build the capacity of civil society (including media) to increase citizens' access to government-held information.

+• USAID works with state and local governments to improve budget preparation and fiscal oversight to ensure adequate service delivery.
+Working with a diverse group of civil society organizations, USAID strengthens their ability to advocate and engage with government officials to deliver quality social services.

+The Department also is running a project in Nigeria to educate civil society, extractive industry leaders, and government officials about human rights and promote the incorporation of the Voluntary Principles on Security and Human Rights, which apply to the extractive sector.
+In the runup to Nigeria's February 2015 elections, the United States is reinforcing the electroal process through support to the Independent National Electors (Comprison (INEC) and political position.

+toral Commission (INEC) and political parties.
+We also continue to stress our concerns to INEC and the Nigerian Government that any suspension of democratic or electoral processes in northeastern Nigeria could undermine the integrity of the elections

+UŠAID also facilitates dialogue among government institutions, civil society, political parties, faith-based organizations, and other stakeholders to prevent, manage, and mitigate the impact of conflict, including election-related conflict.